How Noise Benefits AI-generated Image Detection: Experiments

-\textbf{Implementation Details.} We employ the ViT-L/14 model of CLIP for pre-trained feature extraction \cite{ojha2023towards}.
-In addition, we add Low-Rank Adaptation to fine-tune the CLIP's image encoder, following \cite{zanella2024low}.
-For the setting of the LoRA layers, we configure the hyperparameters as follows: \text{lora\_r = 6}, \text{lora\_alpha = 6}, and \text{lora\_dropout = 0.8}.
+\textbf{Implementation Details.} we adopt PE-Core-L14-336 \cite{bolya2025perception} as the backbone network and finetune it using the LoRA \cite{hu2022lora} algorithm, using the rank of 8.
+During training, we use randomly cropped windows of $336 \times 336$, while we use center-cropped windows of $336 \times 336$ during inference.
+Padding is applied when the image height or width is insufficient.
 The hyperparameter $\lambda$ is set to 0.2.
-During training, we use the Adam optimizer \cite{kingma2014adam}, the batch size is set to 32, and the training lasts for only 1 epoch.
+No data augmentation is applied in our experiments.
+During training, we use the Adam optimizer \cite{kingma2014adam}, the batch size is set to 64, and the training lasts for only 1 epoch.
 Our proposed method is implemented using the PyTorch \cite{paszke2019pytorch} library.
-All experiments are conducted on an NVIDIA RTX 5090 GPU.
+All experiments are conducted on an NVIDIA RTX 4090 GPU (48G).